Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Methods

 We will also consider $\langle |\mathrm{RM}| \times \mathrm{g} \rangle$ cross-correlations for comparison.
 This statistic -- or slight variations of it -- has been considered in previous studies, both in simulations \citep{stasyszyn_measuring_2010} and observations \cite{amaral_constraints_2021}.
 The latter study placed an upper bound on a closely related quantity from observational data.

 Note that the cross-correlation estimators used in \cite{stasyszyn_measuring_2010} and \cite{amaral_constraints_2021} compute the average galaxy abundance in radial bins around RM sources, weighted by the deviation of each $\rm |RM|$ value from the global mean.
-This approach is actually equivalent to our method, which calculates the excess |RM| (or RM$^2$) value in bins around galaxies.
-The equivalence holds under the assumption that, on cosmological scales, the RM and galaxy density fields are statistically homogeneous and isotropic.
+This approach is closely related to our method, which measures the excess $|{\rm RM}|$ (or ${\rm RM}^2$) in bins around galaxies.
+The two estimators are mathematically equivalent when applied to a continuous, smoothed RM field, under the assumption that the RM and galaxy density fields are statistically homogeneous and isotropic.
+As discussed earlier, however, a discrete RM estimator probes the RM field on smaller scales than in our map-based approach.